Azure/azure-iot-sdks/doc/iotcertification/iot_certification_linux_c/iot_certification_linux_c.md

 # Step 2: Register Device

-In this section, you will register your device using Device Explorer.
+In this section, you will register your device using DeviceExplorer.
 The Device Explorer is a Windows application that interfaces with Azure IoT Hub and can perform the following operations: